anitaposch/learn-bitcoin/manuscript/500-security-measures.md

 ### Updates
 This advice applies for all your devices: perform all suggested software updates.
 For your computer's operating system as well as for your smartphone.
 Always use the latest version of your wallet and firmware software on your hardware wallet.

-### Email addresses
+### Email Addresses
 Do not use one email address for everything.
 Get yourself disposable email addresses, that you only use one time.
 You can also buy a domain, that you only use for fake email addresses that you forward to your main address.

-### Secure passwords
+### Secure Passwords
 Use secure passwords for all online services.
 Your birthday, place of residence, the name of your cat or 1234567 are not secure passwords.
 Whole sentences with digits, spaces, upper and lower case letters and special characters are strong passwords.

 Use a different password for each website on which you log in.
 Otherwise, a hacker with only one password can enter all the services you are registered with.
 Do not store these passwords in a Word file or anything like that on your computer.
 A Word document is easy for hackers to steal and read.

-You can use software like 1Password, Bitwarden or KeePass (free and Open Source).
+You can use software like 1Password, Bitwarden or KeePass (free and open source).
 These are encrypted password databases, where you can generate and store all your passwords and you only need to remember one password to open it.

 ### PIN
 Setup a PIN for your wallet software so that no one can easily open your wallet on your device.